 Alt.3. transmission bandwidth

-Among them, Alt.2 or Alt.3 seems to be more simplified.
+Among them, Alt.2 seems to be more simplified.
 Because equations have been used, the requirements themselves could be much more simplified by using descriptions rather than concrete tables for each combination.
 However the implementation of these requirements into actual behavior may still not that simple because of large number of combinations.
-For NR, another option may be using bandwidth part as a finer granularity if needed.

-Proposal: By using equations, Alt2 and Alt3 may achieve a fairly simplified requirements description in the spec.
-Further refines are also possible such as divide NR bandwidth based on bandwidth part if needed for Alt.3.
+Proposal: By using equations, Alt2 may achieve a fairly simplified requirements description in the spec.